Elif (TV series): Fourth season

-Season Five
+Fifth season

-3 months later, Elif lives very happily in her new house, where she meets Asli, her new friend.
-On the other hand, Macide receives an unexpected visit from her sister Kiymet Keskin, who comes to take revenge on the Haktannir family because in the past, Sevki Haktannir abandoned her when she was pregnant and married Macide.
+3 months later, Melek and Elif live very happily in their new house, where they meet Asli, their new friend.
+On the other hand, Macide receives an unexpected visit from her sister Kiymet Keskin, who comes to take revenge on the Haktannir family because in the past, Sevki Haktanir abandoned her when she was pregnant and married Macide.
 On the other hand, Julide marries Safak and they live happily with their son Emirhan and Mrs. Leman, but she receives a visit from Tufan, her ex-husband who comes to ruin Julide and her family.
 Meanwhile, Elif returns to the mansion where she discovers Kiymet's true face.
 Mahir, Kiymet's son, arrives at the Haktannir company to keep an eye on the family, but he begins to abandon his mother's goals.
-Mahir manages to return to the mansion and be with Elif.
+Kiymet manages to put Melek in jail for trying to kill Macide, when Kiymet is really the one who tried to kill her.
+Melek manages to return to the mansion and be with Elif, with the help of Mahir and Fikret.
 Kiymet's dark secrets are revealed to Humeyra and together with Levent they begin to investigate further.
-Macide finds out that Elif is Yusuf's daughter and now they will receive the inheritance but a situation could cause the end of the Haktanir.
+Macide finds out that Elif is Yusuf's daughter and that Melek is his wife, and now they will receive the inheritance but a situation could cause the end of the Haktanir.
 At the end of it all, Mahir reveals the truth to Kerem and decides to face Kiymet but she shoots Mahir, Kerem, and Macide and unfortunately that ends Macide's life.
-Mahir and Elif are together and happy after all.
+Mahir, Melek and Elif are together and happy after all.